kluu1/users-api/README.md

-## Build a Searchable API with Apollo GraphQL and MongoDB
+## Build a Searchable Query with Apollo GraphQL and MongoDB
 This is the complete code to my blog post on Medium on "Build a Searchable API with Apollo GraphQL and MongoDB".
 Check it out:

 https://medium.com/@this.kevinluu/how-to-deploy-a-next-js-app-to-heroku-d33bd86c2a2b